clearloop/clearloop.github.io/posts/2024-02-03-thoughts-of-erc20-in-zink.md

 date: "2024-02-03"
 labels: ["cydonia", "rust"]
 description: "Thoughts about the storage implementation in zink."
-title: "Thoughts of ERC-20 in zink"
+title: "Thoughts of ERC-20 in Zink"
 ---

 Have been stuck in the development of zink for around 2 months, feeling my life is worthless though these days since